SGAOperations/senate-path/README.md

 - [ ] Fix spacing in applications and nominations forms
 - [ ] Make the website look good on mobile
 - [ ] Use caching for gathering nominees on nomination form
+- [ ] Hide API keys and backend import paths
+- [ ] Try to not have all code public..?